Blendify/blender-manual/trunk/blender_docs/manual/addons/add_curve/sapling.rst

 Located in the :menuselection:`3D View --> Add --> Curve` menu.

-Once the tree is created there's 8 settings to build your tree

 Instructions
 ============

+Once the tree is created there's 8 settings to build your tree.

+When creating your tree it's often best to use the settings in order until your familiar with them.

 Geometry
 --------